beamer-bridge/beamer/docs/source/faq.rst

   * Final

-    When you get your tokens on the destination rollups, they're 100% yours.
+    When you get your tokens on the destination chain, they're 100% yours.

   * Security of Ethereum L1